erick-fda/COMP7051-Asg02/COMP7051_Asg02/README.txt

     ## External Tools Used
 ---------------------------------------------------------------------------------------------
    - Ground and floor textures obtained on the Unity Asset Store.
+   - Sound effects obtained on the Unity Asset Store.
+   - Background music obtained from the Final Fantasy II Soundtrack.

    - Monster and player character models and animations obtained from the Unity Asset Store (Animator Controllers and all scripts made by us)